 » Enjoy our Liturgical Seasons series of e-books!

 Old Calendar: Bl.
-Charles the Good, martyr (Hist); St. Simplicius, pope (Hist)
+Charles the Good, martyr (RM); St. Simplicius, pope (RM)

 Historically today is the feast of Blessed Charles the Good, the Danish prince, son of the holy king Canuto IV, gained the crown of the Count of Flanders from his maternal lineage.
 After an initial brief interval, his reign was marked by peace and justice.
 Dedicated to the defense and aid of the poor and weak, he was killed by soldiers that he had tried to pacify.
 Leo III officially beatified him in 1882 and the new Roman Martyrology still remembers the anniversary of his martyrdom.

 It is also the feast of St. Simplicius, pope during the fall of the western Roman Empire to the barbarians.
 Stational Church